tarakbumba/zeynep/README.md

  * -d        - URL to retrive a set of media from a distribution.Uses 'urpmi.addmedia --distrib'.
 Default: MIRRORLIST
  * -c        - RPM cache directory which will be used for save time/bandwith.
 Default: Disabled
  * -M        - URL to retrive packages from.
 E.g. 'www.someurl.org/pub/mageia/4/media/i586'.
 Default: Disabled
+ * -p        - Packages names to be installed in chroot.
+This option must be used with '-g' option and each package must be seperated by a space in quotes.
+E.g. 'locales-tr wget' Default: Disabled
  * -n        - Do not ignore specified medias in quote marks.
-E.g "Nonfree Tainted Backports").
+E.g "Nonfree Tainted Backports".
 Default: Disabled
  * -U        - Additional urpmi options to be used either in tarball creation or package building.
  * -u        - Upload directory for created rpm packages.
 Default: Use path which srpm resides
  * -a        - Architecture of Mageia version.
 This could be i586 on a 32 machine or i586, x86-64 or both of them for a 64bit machine.
 Default: Current machine arch